multiversx/mx-chain-notifier-go/README.md

 these [docs](https://docs.multiversx.com/integrators/observing-squad/)
 cover the whole process.

-There observer node can be connected using WebSocket integration.
+The observer node can be connected using WebSocket integration.
 Please check observer node config for setting up the connector.
 Enable `HostDriversConfig` in order to use WebSocket integration.